awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.cluster-cache-mgmt.md

 ```
 aws rds modify-db-instance ^
-    --db-instance-identifier mydbinstance ^
+    --db-instance-identifier reader-db-instance ^
     ---promotion-tier 0  ^
     --apply-immediately
 ```

 ## Monitoring the Buffer Cache<a name="AuroraPostgreSQL.cluster-cache-mgmt.Monitoring"></a>

-Cluster cache management ensures that the designated reader's warm buffer cache is kept synchronized with the writer DB instance's buffer cache\.
-To examine the buffer cache contents on both the writer DB instance and the designated reader DB instance, use the PostgreSQL `pg_buffercache` module For more information, see the [PostgreSQL `pg_buffercache` documentation](https://www.postgresql.org/docs/current/pgbuffercache.html)\.
+After setting up cluster cache management, you can monitor the state of synchronization between the writer DB instance's buffer cache and the designated reader's warm buffer cache\.
+To examine the buffer cache contents on both the writer DB instance and the designated reader DB instance, use the PostgreSQL `pg_buffercache` module\.
+For more information, see the [PostgreSQL `pg_buffercache` documentation](https://www.postgresql.org/docs/current/pgbuffercache.html)\.

+**Using the `aurora_ccm_status` Function**
-Cluster cache management also provides the `apg_ccm_status` function\.
-Use the `apg_ccm_status` function on the writer DB instance to get the following information about the progress of cache warming on the designated reader:
+Cluster cache management also provides the `aurora_ccm_status` function\.
+Use the `aurora_ccm_status` function on the writer DB instance to get the following information about the progress of cache warming on the designated reader:
 + `buffers_sent_last_minute` – How many buffers have been sent to the designated reader in the last minute\.
 + `buffers_sent_last_scan` – How many buffers have been sent to the designated reader during the last complete scan of the buffer cache\.
 + `buffers_found_last_scan` – How many buffers have been identified as frequently accessed and needed to be sent during the last complete scan of the buffer cache\.
 Buffers already cached on the designated reader aren't sent\.